Let My Servant Brigham Young Step Forth:

 The only thing that truly makes a man great is when God chooses to appear to that man, chooses to speak to that man, or chooses to interact with us through that man.
 God remains forever unknown, unless He chooses to reveal Himself to us.
 Religion and church have no saving value, unless God reveals Himself through that religion or church.
 Religion and church are pointless in the long run, unless they bring us to God and help us to find God for ourselves.

 These realities have had a deep impact on my choice of religion and church.
 If God isn’t there inside a religion or church interacting with the leaders and members of that church, then there’s really no reason for me to be there either.
 The purpose of life is to find God.
 If God isn’t attending a particular church, then why should I?
 Why would anyone want to be a member of a church that doesn’t believe itself to be God’s own church or The True Church?
-Why would I want to be a member of a church that God doesn’t claim as His Church?

 On this blog, I want to quote my most favorite instances when God has chosen to interact with man.
 I’ll start with this quote, which I believe that every person should be made aware of: